nextcloud/android-library/README.md

-# ownCloud Android Library
+# Nextcloud Android Library

 ### Introduction
-Using ownCloud Android library it will be the easiest way to communicate with ownCloud servers.
+Using Nextcloud Android library it will be the easiest way to communicate with Nextcloud servers.
-Add this library in your project and integrate your application with ownCloud seamlessly.
+Add this library in your project and integrate your application with Nextcloud seamlessly.

 ### Install Library
 #### 2.1.
 Information how to get the library